wp-plugins/content-audit/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0

 Lets you create a content inventory, marking content as redundant/outdated/trivial, assigning content owners, and storing notes.
-You can display the notes to logged-in editors on the front end if you want.
+You can display the inventory details to logged-in editors on the front end if you want.

+Supports custom post types.

 == Installation ==